-Limited data is available pertaining to the QAQC undertaken during 1995-1998 and 2001 drilling programmes.
+Limited data is available pertaining to the QAQC undertaken during 1995 - 1998 and 2001 drilling programme.

 A total of 47,790 percussion, RC and diamond drillhole samples including checks, controls and repeats were assayed.
 The QAQC protocol which was implemented during 1995 - 1998 drilling programme was that, routinely, one in 25 percussion samples and one in every six diamond drill core samples were duplicate samples.
 The core duplicates were produced by means of quartering the drill core.
 The duplicate samples were given a separate ticket number and submitted for assay to SGS.
 The duplicate repeats are known as RMZ1.
 RMZ2 were the laboratory repeats on the RMZ1 samples.
+All the QAQC graphs were compiled by Minxcon from the historical data.

 A total of 2,382 chip and core duplicate samples were analysed for gold at SGS laboratory.
+Figure 25 below presents the initial duplicate repeat QAQC graph (RMZ1).
 The results of the initial duplicate repeats show poor correlation with correlation coefficient ("R") of 0.7301.
 The average original gold assay was 10% higher than the average repeat gold assay.
-The results of the second duplicate repeats (475 samples) showed average correlation with correlation coefficient of 0.7763.
-The average original gold assay was 8% higher than the average second repeat gold assay.